| |

 adopted by the Air Force, the basic design was later resurrected

 and went into production as the B-2 Stealth Bomber.
+The story of this unique aircraft began on

 September 30, 1942, when the army ordered thirteen YB-35 test